Martin Heiberg /CopenhagneMediaCenter

 Christiansborg Palace on Slotsholmen is the residence of the Danish Parliament and the Supreme Court.

 At Christiansborg Palace the Queen carry out her official duties, and in the palace’s Royal Reception Rooms, the Queen receives heads of state and holds public audiences.
-The palace church and most of the Riding Ground Complex are also available to the Royal Family.
+The palace church and most of the Riding Ground Complex is also available to the Royal Family.

 The first Christiansborg Palace was built in 1740 and named after King Christian VI, but a big fire destroyed it just 54 years later in 1794.
 Only the stable survived, and here you still can find the royal horses.
 Another fire in 1884 means that the palace complex shows three different eras of Danish architecture